deg4uss3r/rfcs/0000-rust-users-langauge-analysis.md

 # Alternatives
 [alternatives]: #alternatives

 Alternatives to be considered are to have more IRC or Git issue involvement on what you're having issues with.
 Possibly voting on the Rust-lang website on RFCs and issues.
 Alternatives to this RFC would be more simplistic in nature and require less work from developers to spin up.
+Of course, more and more documentation thrown at the problem is an alternative as well.

 # Unresolved questions
 [unresolved]: #unresolved-questions